Skip to main contentScroll Top

 The path leading to Wat Si Chum and its mango tree on the right.

-You will immediately see this large building at the end of an alley when you arrive at the parking lot.
-You will probably notice a massive head visible between the bricks forming the entrance to this imposing building thaton call a mondop.
+You'll immediately see this large building at the end of an alley as you arrive at the parking lot.
+You'll probably notice a massive head visible between the bricks forming the entrance to this imposing structure, which is called a mondop.

-In the absence of a Bodhi tree, it is above all under the shade of a giant mango tree that mondop finds himself, the latter will watch over the What If Chum since over 200 years.
-In front of mondop are the remains of the viharn, of much more modest size.
-Next to it is the remains of a small prayer place with a statue of Buddha in a seated position with a rather noticeable smile.
+In the absence of a Bodhi tree, it is above all under the shade of a giant mango tree that the mondop reunites, the latter will watch over Wat Si Chum from over 200 years.
+In front of the mondop are the remains of the viharn, which is much smaller.
+Next to it are the remains of a small prayer space with a seated Buddha statue displaying a rather striking smile.

 With Wat Mahathat, it's for me the most beautiful temple or failing that, the one releasing the most emotions facing this image of Buddha staring at you.